 Historical Agendas of False Defamation Methods

-The original full text of a detailed agenda, in the most complete version called the “Protocols of the Illuminati”, came from a transcript of a speech by Mayer Amschel Rothschild to a secret society of oligarchs in 1773 AD .
+An original full text of this Satanic agenda, the most complete and detailed version called the “Protocols of the Illuminati”, came from a transcript of a speech by Mayer Amschel Rothschild to a secret society of oligarchs in 1773 AD .
 It was intercepted from a courier from the headquarters of the Bavarian Illuminati in 1785 AD , seized by the police, and turned over to the Bavarian government through a magistrate.
 This officially proved that it was already in active use as an agenda by the Bavarian Illuminati before that time.

-Vatican scholars officially documented that the Bavarian government persecution of the Illuminati in 1785 AD had caused its accelerated expansion in France .
-This also caused its resurgence only 8 years later as the Mayençais (Mainz) on the outskirts of Bavaria in 1793 AD.
-The historical record thus proves that the original Satanic Counter-Code, maliciously opposing the Code of Chivalry against all of humanity, was directly continued by the Bavarian Illuminati, in the more highly developed form of the “Protocols”.
+The Vatican documented that the Bavarian government outlawing the Illuminati in 1785 AD had caused its expansion in France .
+This also caused its resurgence only 8 years later in Bavaria in 1793 AD.
+The historical record thus proves that the agenda of the original Satanic Counter-Code was directly continued by the Bavarian Illuminati, in a more detailed and elaborate form as the “Protocols of the Illuminati”.

-The British Museum preserved the Nilus Edition, archived by the date of its acquisition (10 August 1906).
-The Protocols were authenticated and translated from Russian by the British investigative journalist Victor E. Marsden of the London Morning Post newspaper, who was appointed special correspondent of H.R.H. the Prince of Wales, and who published the Protocols in English in 1921.
+The Nilus Edition was authenticated and preserved by the British Museum since 1906, and translated from Russian by the British investigative journalist Victor E. Marsden of the London Morning Post newspaper, who was appointed special correspondent of H.R.H. the Prince of Wales, and who published the Protocols in English in 1921.

 Agenda of Discrediting by False Defamation – The authenticated “Protocols of the Illuminati” evidence that the proven historical agenda extensively relies upon the deception of discrediting good people and positive institutions, primarily by false defamation: